holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 https://www.xkcd.com/1638/

-Things like `Option` and `Result` aren't representation of domain specific data anyway, they are conceits of compiler type systems.
+Things like `Option` and `Result` aren't representations of domain specific data anyway, they are conceits of compiler type systems.
 They don't need to be serialized because the type information needs to be given to the compiler by the developer for rust to be able to deserialize anyway.